Global Fellowships Prep

 What are Global Fellowships?

-They are opportunities to:
+They are funded opportunities to:

 - Do independent research or creative projects